 As with many Victorian properties in Cambridge, converting the damp cellar into a usable waterproof room is a great way to increase the habitable space within a property.
 Within this post, we’ll go through what APP did to solve our client’s basement waterproofing problem.

-APP were asked to carry out an inspection with a view to providing an estimate for a suitable waterproofing solution.
+APP was asked to conduct an inspection to provide an estimate for a suitable waterproofing solution.

-APP specified and installed a cavity drain membrane system with sump pump.
+APP specified and installed a cavity drain membrane system with a sump pump.